libondev/navmap/README.md

 ## Custom Plugin

 The plugin has 4 hook functions, but they are all optional, meaning it is allowed not to set them.
-If you want to develop your own plugin, you can check the [headings plugin](https://github.com/libondev/navmap/blob/main/src/plugins/headings.ts) example for extended development.
+If you want to develop your own plugin, you can check the [contents plugin](https://github.com/libondev/navmap/blob/main/src/plugins/contents.ts) example for extended development.
 The this inside the plug-in hook function points to the plug-in itself, so you can set other properties on the plug-in to help you complete the function you want.

 ```ts
 import navmap, { Plugin } from 'navmap'